xenit-eu/dynamic-extensions-for-alfresco/documentation/Contributing.md

 * `./gradlew :integration-tests:alfresco-61:composeUp`

+> For Alfresco Enterprise, Xenit interal docker images are used.
+If you have access to the Xenit docker
+> infrastructure, it is possible to startup an Alfresco EE by using the Gradle `-Penterprise parameter`.
+> E.g. `./gradlew :integration-tests:alfresco-enterprise-61:composeUp -Penterprise`

 Once started, e.g. the `docker ps` command can be used to see on which port Alfresco is available.
 To stop the Alfresco, use the `composeDown` task can be used: